How Mitogen Works¶

 Duplicate requests must never be issued to the parent, either due to a local

-originating from a child.
+import or any GET_MODULE originating from a child.
 This lets parents

 assume a module requested once by a downstream connection need never be